Skip to content

 This is what system thinking does for you.

 System thinking is the logical way to lead without getting pulled around by emotion.
 It's teachable.
-It's scalable.
+It's repeatable.
 You can run it daily.
 It breaks down into three pieces.

 Inputs